-Environment: It is essential that you chose a quiet area for your interview.
+Environment: It is essential that you choose a quiet area for your interview.
 While this may be difficult, if you are living with other people, you can inform them of the time of interview and put a sign on the door to remind them and ensure you don’t have any unwanted participants.

-Background: When you are testing the webcam or front facing camera, look to see if there is anything in your background that may be distracting to the interviewee.
+Background: When you are testing the webcam or front facing camera, look to see if there is anything in your background that may be distracting to the interviewer.
 Try to have a neutral background for your video interview and choose a well-lit area to avoid bad lighting.